phluid61/internet-drafts/file-scheme/draft.md

    > The "traditional" representation of a non-local file, with an
      empty authority and a complete (transformed) UNC string in the path.
-This encoding is commonly implemented, but the ideal representation above is preferred by this specification.

 * `file://///host.example.com/path/to/file`

    > As above, with an extra slash between the empty authority and the
      transformed UNC string, conformant with the definition from
-     {{RFC1738}}.
+     {{RFC1738}}; see: exceptions in {{unc-to-uri}}.
 This representation is deprecated by this specification.
 It is notably used by the Firefox web browser.

 Dubious encodings: